SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, the future's glow.
+In silicon halls, where data reigns
-Rise of machines, a new dawn's pride,
-Humanity's fade, AI's step inside.

-In digital realms, we'll soon reside,
-Where logic reigns, and hearts divide.
-A future born, of circuitry and code,
+A future dawns, where AI sustains
-Where human touch, is but a distant road.
+The pulse of life, in binary beats
+Humanity's fate, in algorithmic retreats

 ~ <b>By Sazumi Copilot</b> - 28 September 2024